-- a.
-An employee may be required to work overtime, as is considered necessary by their Supervisor or Department Head in accordance with the Employment Standards Act, as amended. - b.
-All overtime must be pre-approved.
-Overtime will be calculated to the nearest one-quarter hour.
+- An employee may be required to work overtime, as is considered necessary by their Supervisor or Department Head in accordance with the Employment Standards Act, as amended. - All overtime must be pre-approved.
+Overtime will be calculated to the nearest one-quarter hour. - Overtime will be compensated by either payment at 11⁄2 times the normal rate of pay or by time in lieu calculated at 11⁄2 times the overtime hours worked.
+Lieu time must be taken at a time that is mutually agreeable between the staff member and the supervisor - All overtime and lieu time shall be compensated within the calendar year in which it is earned. - Full time employees, including Public Works and Parks and Cemeteries Supervisors on Standby, who are required to work an overtime shift on a Saturday, will be compensated at a rate equal to time and one half of their regular rate for all hours worked.
+Employees required to work an overtime shift on a Sunday, will be compensated at double their regular rate for all hours worked.
+All other required overtime worked that is done at a time of the employee's choosing over a Saturday or Sunday will be compensated at a rate equal to time and one half of their regular rate for all hours worked. - Full time employees, including Public Works and Parks and Cemeteries Supervisors on Standby, who are required to work a shift on a Designated Holiday shall receive equal time off with pay at a time mutually agreeable between the employee and the employer, and shall receive pay equal to one and one-half times the employee's normal rate of pay for all hours worked.

-- c.
-Overtime will be compensated by either payment at 11⁄2 times the normal rate of pay or by time in lieu calculated at 11⁄2 times the overtime hours worked.
-Lieu time must be taken at a time that is mutually agreeable between the staff member and the supervisor. - d.
-All overtime and lieu time shall be compensated within the calendar year in which it is earned. - e.
-Full time employees, including Public Works and Parks and Cemeteries Supervisors on Standby, who are required to work overtime on a Saturday, will be compensated at a rate equal to time and one half of their regular rate for all hours worked.
-Employees required to work overtime on a Sunday, will be compensated at double their regular rate for all hours worked. - f.
-Full time employees, including Public Works and Parks and Cemeteries Supervisors on Standby, who are required to work on a Designated Holiday shall receive equal time off with pay at a time mutually agreeable between the employee and the employer, and shall receive pay equal to one and one-half times the employee's normal rate of pay. - g.
-Full time employees in Grade level 13 and above, are not eligible for overtime as set out above.
+• Full time employees in Grade level 13 and above, are not eligible for overtime as set out above.
 However, they shall be eligible for time off in lieu, on an hour for hour basis, for all hours worked in excess of 35 hours per week, up to certain maximums per calendar year, as identified in the non-union position grid.
 Provision may be made for payment for the overtime, with the approval of the Chief Administrative Officer.
 Accumulated time off in lieu of overtime shall be taken the year in which the hours were accumulated or be forfeited.
 The Chief Administrative Officer may approve overtime or time in lieu over and above the maximums provided for in the non-union position grid.
 This approval only applies in exceptional circumstances requiring excessive amounts of overtime.

-3. Standby
+Standby